brenordv/git-alias2/readme.md

 4. Set the fetch url to the Github repo
 5. Set push urls to both, the Azure DevOps and Github repos

 > Why do I need this?
-Well, that's a history for another day.
+Well, that's a story for another day.

 ```shell
 python g.py create <branch_name>